ABC Radio News, top of the hour, talking about all of what the positive job outlook.

 They fall for branding.

-You know, I'm I'm watching some of the convention last night, some of the absolutely irrational stuff said by some of the women last night that spoke.
+You know, I'm watching some of the convention last night, some of the absolutely irrational stuff said by some of the women last night that spoke.

-The way they were talking about this country.
+That was just, you would think that this was Saudi Arabia, the way they were talking about this country.

-It was it was astounding.
+It was astounding.

 I said, what?

-You think these people are smarter than George Bush?
+What do you think this, you think these people are smarter than George Bush?

 You think these people?

-And what they would tell me, I know they care.
+And what they would tell me, I know, they care.

 They care.